hemelnj/frontend-framework/docs/frontend-engine-configuration.md

   ]

  ```

+Here, appCode, appPanelCode, appModuleCode, appMenuTemplateCode information will get from service.

 > `Notes:` Engine and Service related required files, adapters, helpers, models, components, mixins, models, styles, templates are need to be package into predefined `NGES Project layouts`.